 A Few Words About Evidence

 Having proper evidence to support your claim is the critical success factor when it comes to writing a philosophy paper.
-Philosophers always find something to debate about even when they leave empirical question aside.
-From one hand, what type of empirical evidence would be required to solve the problem might itself appear as a non-empirical issue that philosophers study.
+Philosophers always find something to debate even when they leave empirical questions aside.
+On the one hand, what type of empirical evidence would be required to solve the problem might itself appear as a non-empirical issue that philosophers study.
 On the other hand, philosophers spend plenty of time discussing how various arguments are logically interconnected.
 An essential tool to use when rationalizing your statement is a reductio ad absurdum.

 What Is Reductio ad Absurdum?